Momentum-Team-15/momentum-team-15.github.io/_posts/2022-09-13-css-layout.md

 ## 🎯 Weekend Project: Dog Adoption

 Continue working on your dog adoption website assignment.
-It's due Monday morning.
+It's due Wednesday morning.

 Today you should begin to tackle layout for your site. **It is not important that you only have 3 dogs per row on your page** but your dogs should be laid out in a grid.
 If you use flexbox, they should rearrange nicely depending on the width of the browser window.